antonioacampos/letterbesdbackend/README.md

-# Letterboxd Backend - ML-Powered Recommendations
+# Letterboxd Backend - ML-Powered Recommendations (File-Based)

-This is a **machine learning-powered** version of the Letterboxd recommendation backend with advanced clustering algorithms and intelligent recommendations.
+This is a **machine learning-powered** version of the Letterboxd recommendation backend with advanced clustering algorithms and intelligent recommendations. **No database required** - uses JSON files for data storage!

 ## 🧠 **ML-Powered Features**